Nosto/nosto-php-sdk/README.md

     php composer.phar install
 ```

-After that you can install the api-mock server via npm:
+After that you can install the drakov server via npm:

 ```bash
     npm install -g drakov